 In the General tab, select (or deselect) PVS-Accelerator Configured.

 Click OK to apply the change.

-Disabling PVS-Accelerator for all devices on a host
+Disabling Citrix Provisioning Accelerator for all devices on a host

-If PVS-Accelerator was enabled for a host, you can disable it using the Virtual Host Connection Properties screen for all devices on the specified host.
+If this feature was enabled for a host, you can disable it using the Virtual Host Connection Properties screen for all devices on the specified host.

 You cannot use the Virtual Host Connection Properties screen to enable PVS-Accelerator on the specified host.
-You must enable the feature using one of the Wizards (XenDesktop Setup Wizard or Streamed Wizard) while creating new devices.
+Enable the feature using one of the Wizards (Citrix Virtual Apps and Desktops Setup Wizard or Streamed Wizard) while creating devices.

-To disable PVS-Accelerator for all devices on the specified host:
+To disable this feature for all devices on the specified host: